 There is a clear market for an alternative irrigation system which is affordable, targeted at smallholdings, effective and easy to use.
 Futurepump was founded to bring the SF1 solar pump to market, accompanied by innovative payment plans, to meet this demand for clean, effective irrigation.

 Futurepump designs, manufactures and distributes affordable and reliable small solar-powered water pumps for smallholder farmers.
 Futurepump’s customers farm rural, semi-commercial farms of less than one hectare and often combine farming with other income-generating activities.
 The farmers have access to water sources at or near the surface.
-Prior to adopting the SF1, customers were either manually irrigating their land or using fossil fuel pumps.
+Prior to adopting the SF1, customers in Kenya were either manually irrigating their land or using fossil fuel pumps.
 The solar pumps are reducing dependence on polluting fuels, increasing smallholder farmers’ yields, and saving them time and money.

 The SF1 is sold for 65,000 KES ($650).
 To date, about 45% of Kenyan customers have paid upfront with the rest paying on credit.
 An initial payment plan required a down payment of $200 and then monthly payments of $25, meaning the pump is owned outright in less than 2 years.
 Futurepump is working with a number of PAYG companies to ensure pumps incorporate the relevant technology for remote monitoring, payment and control.